ISD Counselling Department

 When to take the ACT/SAT

-When to take the ACT/SAT is an important question.
-If possible, we would recommend that students have all of their testing completed by the end of the grade 11 school year, as this will allow them to focus more fully on the application process in the fall of grade 12.
-The link below can help students decide on the best testing timeline for them.
+If possible, we recommend that students complete their testing by the end of the grade 11 school year, as this will allow them to focus more fully on the application process in the fall of grade 12.
+The links below can help students decide on the best testing timeline for them.

 Recommended Testing Timeline